Protect the Nest Frequently Asked Questions

-We have done a number of things to enhance outdoor spaces on campus.
+We have done a number of things to enhance outdoor spaces on campus when the season allows.
 Public health officials agree that being outside lowers the risk of transmission due to airflow and the ability to distance, and social distancing lowers the capacity of indoor spaces.
 That’s why we have invested in making our outdoor spaces more welcoming, adding:

 - 72 more Adirondack chairs.

 - Eight new sets of tables and chairs.

 - Outdoor games – eight different kinds are being manufactured at The Point.